-With limited resources, the Commission has relied heavily on existing data and reports, as well as studies that are presently underway.
-Peer-reviewed scientific sources are referenced in the Commission's STAP report.
-The Commission also reviewed existing guidance and actions to prepare for climate change impacts at federal agencies and in New Hampshire state agencies, summarized in Appendix C. A few of the most relevant sources referenced by the Commission are:
+With limited resources, the Commission relied heavily on existing data and reports, as well as studies that were underway.
+Peer-reviewed scientific sources are referenced in the Commission's STAP report.19 The Commission also reviewed existing guidance and actions to prepare for climate change impacts at federal agencies and in New Hampshire state agencies, summarized in Appendix C. A few of the most relevant sources referenced by the Commission are:

-- High resolution coastal LIDAR, a remote sensing technology that measures distance by illuminating a target with a laser and analyzing the reflected light, enabling detailed topographic mapping of low lying coastal areas - Sea-level rise scenario mapping for 2050 and 2100 and FEMA Flood Insurance Rate Maps for coastal New Hampshire - New Hampshire Wildlife Action Plan - Tides to Storms vulnerability assessments to coastal flooding, with sea-level rise and storm surge - Economic flood vulnerability assessment for Hampton-Seabrook estuary using the COAST model - Community vulnerability assessments and plans from Portsmouth, and Durham, Dover - Region-specific research and modeling on changes in precipitation
+- High resolution coastal LIDAR, a remote sensing technology that measures distance by illuminating a target with a laser and analyzing the reflected light, enabling detailed topographic mapping of low lying coastal areas20 - Sea-level rise scenario mapping for 2050 and 210021 and FEMA Flood Insurance Rate Maps for coastal New Hampshire - New Hampshire Wildlife Action Plan22 - From Tides to Storms23 and C-RiSe24 sea-level rise and coastal storm surge vulnerability assessments conducted for the Atlantic Coast and Great Bay municipalities - Economic flood vulnerability assessment for Hampton-Seabrook estuary using the COAST model25 - Community vulnerability assessments and plans from Portsmouth26, Durham27, and Dover28 - Region-specific research and modeling on changes in precipitation29